tonylixu/os/chapter-2/exercises.md

 ### The services and functions provided by an operating system can be divided into two main categories.
 Briefly describe the two categories, and discuss how they differ.
+Answer: One set of categories provides functions that are help to the user, such as:
+* User interface; program execution; I/O operations; File-system manipulation; communications and Error detection.

+The other set of categories provides functions to ensure the efficient operation of OS itself.
+Such as:
+* Resource allocation
+* Accounting
+* Protection and security

 ### Describe three general methods for passing parameters to the operating system.
+Answer:
+* Pass parameters in registers
+* Registers pass starting address of blocks of parameters
+* Parameters can be placed or pushed onto the stack by the program, and popped off the stack by the OS.

 ### Describe how you could obtain a statistical profile of the amount of time spent by a program executing different sections of its code.
 Discuss the importance of obtaining such a statistical profile.
+Answer: You could inject timers into the program at different sections.
+A statistical profile of which pieces of code were active should be consistent with the time spent by the program in different sections of its code.
+This profile could help the programer to identify the bottlenecks and optimize the program.

 ### What are the five major activities of an operating system with regard to file management?